Psychiatric abuse Attorneys

 If you know or suspect that your loved one has been sexually assaulted in a hospital or psychiatric facility, or experienced another form of psychiatric abuse, it is imperative to work with an experienced psychiatric abuse attorney.
 Our compassionate attorneys at Kicklighter Law actively advocate for abused patients and their families so that they are fully and fairly compensated for the pain and injustice they endured.

-To schedule a free, confidential consultation, call us at 912-754-6003 or fill out our online form.
+To schedule a confidential consultation, call us at 912-754-6003 or fill out our online form.
 Conveniently located in Springfield, Georgia, we serve clients in Springfield, Effingham County, Savannah, and the surrounding areas.